aparecidovieira/helper/keras_tfServing/README.md

 File for converting keras weights from retinanet to tensorflow serving format.
-The notebook converts a model with backbone resnet101
+The notebook converts a model with backbone resnet101, while script converts a vgg19 backbone